manual car gear stick

 How to drive a manual car on a hill

-To drive uphill in a manual car you'll often need to change to a lower gear otherwise you'll lose power.
 Depending on your speed, just change down a gear or two, and drive as normal.

-You may find you need to put your foot down on the accelerator a little further than usual to acheive a normal level of speed when going uphill.
+You may find you need to put your foot down on the accelerator a little further than usual to achieve a normal level of speed when going uphill.
 Just be careful when you return to level ground, and be ready to ease off the accelerator and change to a higher gear.

 To do a hill start, follow the instructions above, but you may want to engage the handbrake, rather than use the footbrake.
 This is so that you can use one foot for the clutch, and the other one for the accelerator as soon as possible, which will help you to avoid rolling backwards.